forpinelli/TIPseqHunter/README.md

     └── 108_M1_S12_L002_R2_001.fastq

 ```
-Let's run our analisys for these files into fastq folder:
+Let's run our analisys for these files in the fastq folder:
 ```
 $ tipseq_hunter_run.sh \
   -p $(pwd)/fastq \